jptweb/IGME-340-Shared/projects/p3_roll_your_own_expectations.md

 ---

-## Examples of What Counts as "Going Beyond"
+## Examples of What Counts as What

-**Strong Examples:**
+**Professional Execution (gets you to 95-100):**
+- BoxDecoration throughout with gradients, shadows, consistent rounded corners
+- InkWell feedback on all interactive elements
+- URL Launcher for external links where appropriate
+- Loading states, empty states, error states all handled gracefully
+- Consistent spacing and visual hierarchy
+- Thoughtful color usage (not just random colors)
+- Clean, well-commented, organized code across multiple files

+**Advanced Features (gets you to 100-110):**
 - Implementing Firebase authentication with multiple sign-in methods
 - Building a Flame game with multiple levels and state management
-- Creating a responsive design that works beautifully on both phones and tablets
+- Creating responsive design that works on phones AND tablets
-- Integrating advanced animation sequences throughout the app
-- Smart caching strategies with CachedNetworkImage for performance optimization
 - Provider pattern with multiple ChangeNotifiers managing complex app state
 - WebView integration with two-way communication between Flutter and web content
-- Professional error handling with retry logic and user feedback
+- Professional error handling with retry logic and offline support

-**Moderate Examples:**
-- Using Provider for basic state management
-- Adding sound effects to key interactions
-- Implementing one custom animation
-- Using GoRouter instead of basic navigation
-- Adding a splash screen with custom branding
-- Basic Firebase integration (just saving/loading data)

-**Not "Above and Beyond" (These are expected):**
+- Custom animations throughout (not just one simple animation)
+- Sound effects/music integrated meaningfully

+**NOT "Going Beyond" (these are baseline expectations):**
 - Having multiple pages (requirement)
 - Using SharedPreferences (requirement)
 - Adding images and a custom font (requirement)
 - Making the UI look better than default Flutter (requirement)
 - Writing commented, organized code (requirement)

-**The Difference:** "Beyond" means **either** implementing something we didn't cover in class **or** taking something we did cover and pushing it significantly further with additional complexity, polish, or creative application.
+- Using basic navigation (requirement)

+**The Key Distinction:**
+- **Professional Execution** = Doing required things REALLY WELL (polish, attention to detail)
+- **Advanced Features** = Adding SUBSTANTIAL new functionality beyond requirements
+- Either path can get you to 100.
+Both together gets you to 110.

 ---